Dallas-Fort Worth Airport Guide

 - Hyatt Regency DFW - Located adjacent to Terminal C. Free 24-hr shuttle service to all DFW terminals.
 For airport pick-up, call 972-453-1234 or use the courtesy phone in baggage claim.
 You can also request pick-up by text only at 469-502-8261.
 Text should include full name, terminal, gate number, and number in your party.
 Pick-up is on the terminals’ lower level.

 - Minute Suites - Located inside the airport at Terminal D, Gate D23.
 There are 10 private suites that come equipped with a daybed sofa, sound-masking system, DirectTV, and high speed internet.
-Rates: US $38 for the first hour (minimum) and then $9.50 for each 15-min increment (within first two hours) and $6 for each 15-min increment (after two hours).
-The overnight rate is $130 (8-hr max).
-The shower is $15.
+Rates: US $42 per hour for the first two hours • US$32 for the 3rd hour • US$130 for 5 hours • US$140 for 8 hours overnight • US$160 for 8 hours during the day • US$300 for 24 hours.
+The shower is $20.
+When the suites are full, they rent air mattresses for US$ 40 with no time limit.
+Pillows and blankets are provided when available.

 - Hyatt Place Hotel - A new 137-room hotel located near the south end of DFW in Southgate Plaza, due to open early 2016.